CONTACTS - FOUNDATION -

 longer term, we are looking for sustainable aquaculture based

-on feed that does not harm impinge on wild fish stocks.
+on feed that does not impinge on wild fish stocks.
 Some

 of the best ideas under development include using insects